colyseus/discord-embedded-app-sdk/README.md

 ## Project Structure

-This repository contains the front-end and back-end are separated into two different projects.
+This repository contains the front-end and back-end are separated into two different modules.

-- `client/` - Has the frontend project, using Pixi.js and Vite
+- `apps/client/` - Has the frontend project, using Pixi.js and Vite
-- `server/` - Has the backend project, using Colyseus (Node.js)
+- `apps/server/` - Has the backend project, using Colyseus (Node.js)

 ## Environment variables